timbru/draft-sidrops-vrp-notation/draft-timbru-sidrops-vrp-notation-00.md

 ## origin-asn

-This field can optionally be prepended with the string "AS" followed by a decimal value of a 32 bit Autonomous System Number using the asplain presentation as specified in [@!RFC5396].
+This field can optionally be prepended with the string "AS" followed by a decimal value of a 32-bit Autonomous System Number using the asplain presentation as specified in [@!RFC5396].
 Decimal values MUST be used, and values MUST be part of the range 0-4294967295.